Warren Joyce: Coaching and managerial career

 Joyce started coaching at Bury while still a player at Burnley in 1993 and later joined Manchester United's U-16s, where he worked with renowned youth coach Eric Harrison and helped develop talents such as Wes Brown and David Healy.

 Whilst still a senior player at Hull City, Joyce was asked to step in as caretaker in 1998 eventually taking over as player-manager, where he managed to turn around the season and kept the club away from relegation.
 Joyce put together a competitive squad with a limited budget and later sold 3 young players to Premier League teams for over £1m.

 From 2000 to 2004, Joyce was the assistant academy director at Leeds United, where he won 3 Premier League youth titles and the Premier League National Champions Cup alongside developing important players such as James Milner, Aaron Lennon and Scott Carson.

 After a year-long stint from 2004 to 2005 at Stockport County as the individual development coach, Joyce joined Tranmere Rovers, where he was responsible for developing talents including Aaron Cresswell, Steve Davies and Will Vaulks.

 In 2006, Joyce was appointed manager of Belgian Pro League side Royal Antwerp, which is a feeder club for Manchester United.
 Joyce helped the club achieve back-to-back playoffs in the Challenger Pro League and developed local talents such as Mohamed Cisse and John Utaka who were sold for over £2m.

-After 2 years in Belgium, Joyce was appointed as the co-manager of the Manchester United F.C.
+After two years in Belgium, Joyce was appointed as the co-manager of the Manchester United F.C.
 Reserves alongside Ole Gunnar Solskjaer.
 In 2010, after Solskjaer's departure to Molde F.K., Joyce was appointed as the sole manager, where he worked closely with Alex Ferguson.
-Joyce oversaw the development of talents such as Marcus Rashford, Paul Pogba, Jesse Lingard and Adnan Januzaj into the 1st team and established himself as the most successful reserves manager ever in the club's history by winning 6 Premier League titles, 2 runners-up finishes and 9 major international cups in 8 years.
+Joyce oversaw the development of talents such as Marcus Rashford, Paul Pogba, Jesse Lingard and Adnan Januzaj into the 1st team and established himself as the most successful reserves manager ever in the club's history by winning six Premier League titles and nine major international cups in eight years.
 The talents produced at the club by Joyce went on to become 60 internationals and 89 out of 91 were sold for over £1m.